Church of the Holy Archangel Michael, Kokshetau: The Revolution and the closure of the temple

-February 2, 1918: the Council of People's Commissars adopted a decree on the separation of the state and the school from the church.
+2 February 1918: the Council of People's Commissars adopted a decree on the separation of the state and the school from the church.

-April 5, 1923: a - transfer of property in connection with the separation of church from state and school from church.
+5 April 1923: a transfer of property in connection with the separation of church from state and school from church.
 Rector-priest John Maslov.

 In April 1923, audits were carried out and inventories were drawn up St. George and the Archangel Michael churches, the number of icons, candlesticks, bells, vestments were counted.
 Everything described on receipt was handed over to the priests and church leaders.

 December 1937: the authorities attempted to take the Church of Archangel Michael from the community.

-April 6, 1939: and at the general meeting of the religious society of the city Kokchetav, it was decided “to transfer the Mikhailovskaya Church to the disposal of the City Council with all church property”.
+6 April 1939: and at the general meeting of the religious society of the city Kokchetav, it was decided “to transfer the Mikhailovskaya Church to the disposal of the City Council with all church property”.

-At an extraordinary meeting of the Presidium of the City Council from April 20, 1939, a decision was made to rebuild the temple into a city club.
-The believers asked the City Executive Committee for permission to hold services in the Church of the Archangel Michael at least until May 10, 1939) so that they could put in order St. George Church, the petition also indicated a request to register the priest Nikolai Vasilyevich Obododovsky for serving in the church.
+At an extraordinary meeting of the Presidium of the City Council from 20 April 1939, a decision was made to rebuild the temple into a city club.
+The believers asked the City Executive Committee for permission to hold services in the Church of the Archangel Michael at least until 10 May 1939) so that they could put in order St. George Church, the petition also indicated a request to register the priest Nikolai Vasilyevich Obododovsky for serving in the church.

-December 30, 1939: "in order to improve the well-being of the working people of the city", an estimate for the improvement of the city of Kokchetav was approved for 1940.
+30 December 1939: "in order to improve the well-being of the working people of the city", an estimate for the improvement of the city of Kokchetav was approved for 1940.
 Number 1 in the estimate indicated "the re-equipment of the church into a city club - 82,600 rubles."

-April 10, 1940: by the decision of the City Council the transfer of the building of the Archangel Michael Church to a club in the department of the martel for a period of 15 years.
+10 April 1940: by the decision of the City Council the transfer of the building of the Archangel Michael Church to a club in the department of the martel for a period of 15 years.

 From 1940 to 1947, with a stage set up in place of the altar, the Church of the Archangel Michael was a city club.